InstituteOfMechanics/Phase_Trafos_Carbon_Repartitioning/simulations/readme.md

 # Abaqus simulations

-This directory contains the source code for all Abaqus simulations presented in [@furlan2025].
+This directory contains the source code for all Abaqus simulations presented in the [journal article](https://doi.org/10.1016/j.mechmat.2025.105275).

 ## Requirements

-TODO

-Make sure to set the paths in the top section of all shell scripts (``pipeline_XXX.sh``) so that they match your installations.
+The following software is required to run the simulation and the post-processing.
+The repository provides shell scripts (``pipeline_*.sh``) that will run all necessary steps under Linux, but require the user to set some paths/commands in the top section so all software is found.
+If you use another OS or prefer to follow the steps yourself, you might need to replace the commands in the scripts by appropriate versions for the OS you are using.

 ### Abaqus